 Is it dangerous to ride a scooter in Bali?

-My recommendation is that the first time you rent a scooter in Bali, do it in a quiet place with no traffic, like Ubud, especially if you do not have much experience.
+My recommendation is that the first time you rent a scooter in Bali, do it in a quiet place with no traffic, like Ubud, especially if you don’t have much experience.
 You can start, for instance, by going through the rice fields around this village, one of the best things to do in Ubud.

-My second and probably most important advice is buying travel insurance for Bali and take your phone with you at all times because accidents happen.
+My second and probably most important advice is buying travel insurance for Bali and taking your phone with you at all times because accidents happen.
 Even though renting a scooter in Bali is not dangerous, you always have to be prepared.

 International driving license in Bali

-It is simple: Yes, you can rent a scooter in Bali without an international driver’s permit.
+It’s simple: Yes, you can rent a scooter in Bali without an international driver’s permit.
 However, I don’t recommend it.